 Some students are hesitant to seek medical assistance when they or their friends are intoxicated with alcohol or other drugs because they fear the consequences of getting in trouble.
 We want students to prioritize the health and safety of their peers and not worry about getting into trouble.
-The Friendly Falcon Forgiveness Program is in place for students who, in good faith, seek medical assistance on behalf of himself/herself or others.
-Students may disqualify themselves from the program when it is determined they also violate the dangerous behaviors, disorderly conduct, or failure to comply policies.
-The student(s) for whom help has been sought is also be eligible for the Friendly Falcon Program.
+The Friendly Falcon Forgiveness Program is in place for students who, in good faith, seek medical assistance on behalf of himself/herself/themselves or others.
+Students may disqualify themselves from the program when it is determined they also violated dangerous behaviors, disorderly conduct, or failure to comply policies.
+The student(s) for whom help has been sought is also eligible for the Friendly Falcon Program.

 For this program to apply, the reporting student(s) must contact appropriate assistance, such as 911, campus police, resident assistants, or other university faculty/staff, then remain with the intoxicated individual(s) and cooperate with staff in obtaining assistance.